taw00/howto/howto-install-ghost-on-fedora.md

 [Ghost](https://ghost.org/) is a blogging platform.
 One of the most popular and widely deployed.
 It's open source (MIT License) and written in JavaScript.
 It's designed to be beautiful, modern, and relatively simple to use by individual bloggers as well as online publications.

 I looked at a whole pile of blogging options when I finally decided to go with Ghost.
-It's well supported, and, by the looks of it, well designed.
-I was looking for a platform that embraces markdown and is easy to use and maintain.
+It checks all the boxes for what I required in a blogging platform: It's well supported, and, by the looks of it, well designed.
+A platform that embraces [Markdown](https://ghost.org/blog/markdown/) (a critical, must-have feature IMHO) and is easy to use and maintain.
 All on Linux, of course.
 And 100% had to be open source.
-So here it is.
+Bonus!
+Ghost is wildly popular, so it should have some longevity.

-But there was a stumbling block.
-The installation instructions for Fedora Linux were incomplete and very dated.
+_But there was a stumbling block.
+The installation instructions for Fedora Linux were incomplete and very dated._

-I fixed that.
+I fixed that with this article.
 Enjoy.

 > _If you are reading this [on another platform](https://github.com/taw00/howto/blob/master/howto-install-ghost-on-fedora.md), the catalyst for this endeavor was <https://blog.errantruminant.com>._